asascience-open/ncSOS/Readme.md

 # NcSOS

-** Still Working on the integration of THREDDS 4.4.1 with NCSOS, at present does not work without the following....
+** Still Working on the integration of THREDDS 4.4.1 with NCSOS, at present it wont work without the following library existing the the thredds lib directory.

-there is currently a dependancy on a log4j lib that is not available in the new version of thredds, if you manually copy the log4j-1.2.17.jar library in to the webapps\thredds\WEB-INF\lib ncsos will work and you wont get class def error
+There is currently a dependancy on a log4j lib that is not available in the new version of thredds, if you manually copy the log4j-1.2.17.jar library located in the /jar directory, in to the webapps\thredds\WEB-INF\lib ncsos will work and you wont get class def error

+below is the pom dependancy used during the build that will be removed eventually
 ```
     <dependency>
       <groupId>log4j</groupId>